air33/readinglist/notes/The Art of Statistics.md

 We do not know what we are not being told

-People should not demonstrate the trusted, since that is granted by others, but to demonstrate the trustworthiness of their work
+People should not seek to be trusted, since that is granted by others, but to demonstrate the trustworthiness of their work

 ## ten simple rules for effective statistical practice